cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 2. Double check that the **model and version** match your device's **model and version** in the **Supported Versions** table;
 3. In the **Installation** table, you will find a column called *Firmware OpenWrt Install URL* and another one called *Firmware OpenWrt Upgrade URL*.
 If your device is **still running the original firmware**, then download the binary from the *Firmware OpenWrt **Install** URL* column; otherwise, download the binary from the *Firmware OpenWrt **Upgrade** URL* column.
 Both files should have a `.bin` extension;
 4. Regardless of the binary file downloaded, [**verify its checksum**](https://openwrt.org/docs/guide-quick-start/verify_firmware_checksum) afterwards;
-5. Disconnect your laptop/PC from any access point or switch, and connect your laptop/PC directly to the device's ethernet port.
+5. Disconnect your laptop/PC from any access point or switch, and connect your laptop/PC directly to the device's Ethernet port.
 6. Open your device's web UI, go to its Settings and/or find the **Firmware Upgrade** option.
 Then, select the downloaded OpenWrt binary, and let it do its thing.
 Once it's done, the device will reboot with OpenWrt installed.
 7. You should now be able to reach your new OpenWrt device at `192.168.1.1` if connected to a LAN port.
 (Remember that all wireless interfaces are disabled by default, so you can only reach it via cable.)